A New Look For Influencer Marketing Strategy

 Pursue long-term influencer partnerships

 Short-term, one-off social posts are a thing of the past.
-We currently see way more traction with long-term, authentic partnerships.
+We currently see way more traction with long-term partnerships.
 When you treat influencers as brand ambassadors, more trust is developed between the brand, the influencer and their followers.
-It typically generates better audience engagement, more creative content and stretches marketing budgets more effectively.
-It also means your brand is promoted continually as an influencer’s audience grows, reaching more relevant people.
+It typically generates better audience engagement, more creative content and sales.
+It stretches marketing budgets more effectively and means your brand is promoted continually as an influencer’s audience grows.

 Partner with “real people” content creators